Adult & Teen Open Classes

 PARTICIPATION FEES

-Participation fees cover the cost of creating and coordinating rehearsals, costuming, and producing the performance.
-Costuming pieces not covered by cost include tights, shoes, undergarments, and leotards.
+Participation fees covers the cost of creating and coordinating rehearsals, costuming, and producing the performance.

 Participants must commit to ALL dates for rehearsal and performance.
-1-2 missed classes or rehearsals are understandable.
+1-2 missed classes or rehearsal is understandable.
 Multiple missed dates may result in a change in their participation, including being removed from the performance if too many are missed.

 Minimum of 6 dancers, Maximum of 12 in each group.